Updated by Tatiana Glazkova on April 13, 2021

 The testing process should be treated as a whole.
 It’s not possible to execute complete functional tests without well-managed requirements.
 The more complex the project, the more important this initial stage is.
 It leads to the conclusion that integrating requirements into the process is a good way to track the relations between them and the other testing objects.
-Requirements and Test Management for Jira (RTM) makes it possible.
-Thanks to our app, you can see at a glance if the requirements are safely covered by test cases throughout the process and make sure nothing’s omitted.
-Additionally, RTM for Jira lets us observe which requirements generate most bugs during the execution.
+Requirements and Test Management for Jira make it possible.
+Thanks to the Deviniti app, you can see at a glance if the requirements are safely covered by test cases throughout the process and make sure nothing is omitted.
+Additionally, RTM for Jira lets us observe which requirements generate the most bugs during the execution.

 There are different types of requirements, and structuring them well is related directly to the stakeholders’ and customers’ expectations.
 The best way to do this is through Jira issue types.
 With RTM, you can not only categorize your requirements but also organize them in a transparent tree with folders and subfolders.
 On the other hand, TM4J doesn’t provide its users with dedicated issue types nor any kind of structure for requirements, which makes effective planning of the further steps practically impossible.

-RTM has four dedicated issue types for requirements to choose from
+RTM has dedicated issue types for requirements to choose from

 Stage 2: Intuitive process

 This circuit starts well for both our runners.
 After a quick installation, typical for the majority of Jira testing apps, here comes the time for setting up Permissions.
-At this stage, Adaptavist’s and Deviniti’s tools give us many customization possibilities.
-TM4J offers even a built-in permissions module, which we can divide the roles and define who’ll be able to implement what changes throughout your project development, regarding separately each object.
+At this stage, Adaptavist and Deviniti tools give us many customization possibilities.
+TM4J offers even a built-in permission module, in which we can divide the roles and define who’ll be able to implement what changes throughout your project development, regarding separately each object.
 It’s also the only Jira built-in test management app on the market which provides the possibility of versioning test cases and creating large libraries for the issues ordered by labels.
-But this is where its advantages end, as later on, the testing process in Adaptavist’s tool gets more complicated.
+But this is where its advantages end, as later on, the testing process in the Adaptavist tool gets more complicated.
 The test cases can be attached directly to the executions, which undermines the sense of creating test plans and inevitably brings chaos into the process.

 Most of the objects in TM4J by Adaptavist are displayed as a list, which may not pass the test when there are many elements.
 Image source: Software Testing News

-Thanks to well-described relations in RTM for Jira, your QA team will know exactly where the defects come from and be able to fix them right away
+Thanks to well-described relations in RTM for Jira, your QA team will know exactly where the defects come from and can fix them right away

 Stage 3: Transparent relations between the objects